recitativonika/proxy-type-checker/readme.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Note
-This script only for testing purpose.
+This script is only for educational purposes.